Cherbourg: Middle Ages

 In February 1354, Cherbourg was transferred by John II of France to Charles II of Navarre with the bulk of the Cotentin.
 The city was of Navarre from 1354 to 1378, and Charles II stayed in Cherbourg on several occasions.
 In 1378, the city was besieged by Charles V of France as the rest of the Norman possessions of the King of Navarre, but in vain.
 Navarre troops who had dropped the County of Évreux and the Cotentin were entrenched in Cherbourg, already a difficult taking, and defended it against French attacks.
 In June 1378, having lost ground in Normandy, Charles II of Navarre rented Cherbourg in 1378 to Richard II of England for a period of three years.
 Bertrand du Guesclin besieged it for six months using many machines of war, but abandoned the siege in December 1378.
 The King of England then refused to return the city to the Navarrese, despite the efforts of Charles II.
 It was only his son Charles III of Navarre who recovered it in 1393.
 In 1404, it was returned to Charles VI of France, in exchange for the Duchy of Nemours.

-Fallen in 1418 to the hands of the English, Cherbourg, the last English possession of the Duchy of Normandy after the Battle of Formigny, was released on 12 August 1450.
+Fallen in 1418 to the hands of the English, Cherbourg, the last English possession of the Duchy of Normandy after the Battle of Formigny, was retaken by France following the Siege of Cherbourg in 1450.

 On 28 April 1532, Cherbourg was visited with great fanfare by Francis I and the dauphin.
 At that time, Cherbourg was described by Gilles de Gouberville as a fortified town of 4,000 residents, protected by drawbridges at the three main gates which were permanently guarded and closed from sunset until dawn.
 Inside the city walls, the castle, itself protected by wide moats and equipped with a keep and twelve towers, was south-east of the city.
 Outside and to the south of the city walls, the suburb along the Divette was frequented by sailors.

 Cherbourg was not affected by the wind of the Reformation that divided Normandy, consolidated and heavily guarded by Matignon, Henry III thanked his defence against the troops of Montgomery, as lieutenant-general of Normandy and Governor of Cherbourg in 1578, and then marshal the following year.
 The bourgeois also remained loyal to Henry III and Henry IV, when Normandy was mostly held by the Catholic League.